Accessible Typography: Why Rolling Back Accessibility Changes Hurts Everyone

 If someone is already carrying more cognitive load, does this choice add to it?

-Because accessibility isn’t only a standard we reference.
+Because accessibility isn’t just a standard we reference.
 It’s a responsibility we practice, one decision at a time.

 Comments